WordPress for Nonprofits: 7 Reasons Why It Is the Right Choice

 WordPress is open-source software.
 There are no initial license fees for using WordPress.
 There are also no upgrade costs or ongoing support fees to pay for the actual software itself.
 The only costs your nonprofit will deal with are the development of your site’s theme and ongoing maintenance.
 The software itself is 100% free.

-But don’t let the free of charge price tag put you off.
-WordPress is a sophisticated piece of software that is tried and tested.
+But don’t let the free-of-charge price tag put you off.
+WordPress is a sophisticated and well-tested piece of software.
 Some of the biggest organizations in the world use WordPress, including the Jane Goodall Institute, the Cancer Research Foundation, and thousands more.

 #2.
 Easy to Expand with Plugins